william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 6. The price it was sold for ("**Pond Value**"), and
 7. The number of people who bid on the log / the number of pond centers called. ("**Quote**").

-In general, this dataset was surprisingly comprehensive.

 #### Ethical Concerns
-In general, there does not seem to be any glaring ethical concerns, mostly because none of the pond processing plants are identified by name, nor are any specific geo-located logging coordinates expressed anywhere in the dataset or on the government website.
+There does not seem to be any glaring ethical concerns, mostly because none of the pond processing plants are identified by name, nor are any specific geo-located logging coordinates expressed anywhere in the dataset or on the government website.

-Apart from the dataset itself, there may be environmental ethical concerns of logging, and whether or not this dataset and our analysis may encourage further exploitation and destruction of Oregon's forests, which is [depleting at an alarming rate](https://www.oregonwild.org/about/press/report-oregon-lost-500000-acres-deforestation-2000).
+Apart from the dataset itself, there may be environmental ethical concerns over logging, and whether or not this dataset and our analysis may encourage further exploitation and destruction of Oregon's forests, which is [depleting at an alarming rate](https://www.oregonwild.org/about/press/report-oregon-lost-500000-acres-deforestation-2000).

 #### Some Issues with Column Variables
 The main issue with the data is that we have been unable to get in contact with the data collector/creator/curator (Julie from the Oregon Department of Forestry).
 Without her help, we are unable to use one of the column variables at all (Grade), and we are not 100% certain of the meaning of one of two of the column variables (Quotes, Year).

 First, let it be known that Grade *refers to both the size/shape and quality/purpose of the logs*.
-As you can probably tell, with four sub-variables smashed into one column variable, it becomes very difficult to make any interpretations, especially when they are often intermingled.
-For example, some rows were labled just 2P (quality and use of wood), others were labled just 8"-14", and some were labled with both 3S (12"+).
+As you can probably tell, with four sub-variables exsisting in one column variable, it becomes very difficult to make any interpretations, especially when they are often intermingled.
+For example, some rows were labled just 2P (quality and use of wood), others were labled just 8"-14" (size), and some were labled with both 3S (12"+).
 We think that there is likely some overlap in grading, which means that we cannot effectively use this variable.
 Luckily, we did not need to use Grade in our analysis to be able to help answer our question.
 For those who are interested in seeing how *grades* as a whole is calculated in Oregon, here is a [quick government guide](https://www.oregon.gov/ODF/Documents/WorkingForests/LogTermDefinitions.pdf).

 Second, we are unsure of what the column variable Number of Quotes means exactly.
 It could be the number of quotes taken per quarter fat that listed price from different processing centers, or it could be the number of logs sold at that price quoted from various pond centers.
 Without this exact information, we would not know if quotes would indicate a weighting system.
 If the former, then each row would be weighted as 1.
 If the latter, then each row would be weighted according to the number of quotes listed.
 Also, even if the value did indicate weight, we would not know *by how much*, because a quote from any pond center could indicate any number of logs.
 This is because unique pond centers *are not* listed as a column variable. **Ultimatley, we decided to use the Quotes values as weights in themselves**.
 Because not using quotes produces a drastically undervalued dataframe, using them should produce something closer to reality.
 However, it still highly likely the case that *total prices in our graphs are greatly under the reality*.